-Going for a giggle in a tense moment sounds simplistic, but reaching for humour instead of anger, defensiveness or judgement during a friction point does four extremely important things to strengthen your relationship:
+Going for a giggle in a tense moment sounds simplistic, but reaching for humor instead of anger, defensiveness or judgement during a friction point does four extremely important things to strengthen your relationship.

 The happiest, most successful couples are able to stop an argument in its tracks by attempting to repair the impending rift before it gets too wide.
 Reaching out to an angry, upset, or hurt partner in efforts to close the gap and restore peace [and then having that olive branch accepted] is a “repair attempt”.
 When the thunder and lightning of a bad fight are rumbling on the horizon and one partner is able to crack a joke that makes the other person smile, the sun peeks through the ominous clouds.
 Moods lift, the problem seems less serious, and it’s easier to reconnect.

-4. It emphasises the positive aspects of your relationship
+4. Humor emphasizes the positive aspects of your relationship

 Find reasons to laugh

 So the next time things get difficult between you and your partner, do something unexpected and funny.
 Crack a joke.
 Sing a silly song.
 Make a face.
-Emphasise the funny parts of your disagreement.
+Emphasize the funny parts of your disagreement.
 Find reasons to laugh.
 Have a good time.
-And if the neighbours call the cops on you—blame me.
+And if the neighbors call the cops on you—blame me.